Carol Anne Floege - Riverhead News Review

 Hampton Bays resident Carol Anne Floege died Oct.
 8, 2021, at her home, where she had lived for 43 years.
 She was 74.

-Born June 26, 1947, in Albany, N.Y., she was the daughter of Andrew Francis and Kathryn Elizabeth (Marchouse) Britt.
+Born June 26, 1947, in Albany, N.Y., she was the daughter of Andrew Francis and Kathryn Elizabeth (Morehouse) Britt.
 Her education included Riverhead High School, cosmetology school and Local 138 Operating Engineers.

 For 56 years she was happily married to Henry T. Floege.